 Everyone else is too.
-Talk to someone....drop by room A102, across from gym, to hang out and meet your peers and the CST and Safe and Caring Schools Youth and Family Workers, Ms. Reid and Ms. Declercq.
+Talk to someone....drop by room A102, across from gym, to hang out and meet your peers and the CST Youth and Family Worker, Ms. Reid.
+Or visit the Sacred Room, B102, to chat with Mr. Schleyer (Mr. S) from Safe and Caring Schools.